2020–21 Oxford United F.C. season

 The 2020–21 season was Oxford United F.C.'s 127th year in existence and their fifth consecutive season in League One, the third tier of English football.
 As well as competing in League One, the club also participated in the FA Cup, EFL Cup and EFL Trophy.
 The season covers the period from 1 July 2020 to 30 June 2021.

+Oxford finished 6th in League One but were defeated 6–3 on aggregate over two legs in the first round of the play-offs by Blackpool, who had finished 3rd and were ultimately promoted to the Championship.
+They were eliminated in the early rounds of the FA Cup and EFL Cup, but reached the semi-final of the EFL Trophy before being beaten by Tranmere Rovers.